 Step Two: Obtain a set of your fingerprints

-You should have your fingerprints taken by a fingerprint technician.
+If you applying via mail, you should have your fingerprints taken by a fingerprint technician.
 Some printing companies will offer this service, or you can go through a private company or pay a small fee at a law enforcement agency.
-The FBI accepts FD-258 fingerprint cards on standard white paper stock; you can no longer download one online.
+The FBI accepts FD-258 fingerprint cards on standard white paper stock.

-One tip I would recommend that you won’t find on government websites is to get more fingerprint cards than you will need for your FBI background check.
+One tip we recommend that you won’t find on government websites is getting more fingerprint cards than you will need for your FBI background check.
 While the FBI states that your fingerprints need to be recent, there isn’t a defined limit on how old your fingerprint card can be in order to be recent.
-For my last report, the fingerprints I sent in were taken in 2014.

 Step Three: Submit Payment